-A while ago I got it in my head that I should walk Geary Boulevard and take pictures along the way, beginning to end … and back again.
+A while ago, it had become imperative that I walk Geary Boulevard and take pictures along the way, beginning to end … and back again.

-Geary is an east-west, six-mile stretch of road that starts downtown on the southwest edge of the Financial District, and stops just short of Land’s End/Sutro Baths/Ocean Beach/Cliff House, which exist in a cluster alongside the Pacific Ocean.
-Between these two points, the thoroughfare runs through the heart of The Tenderloin, Japantown, and the Inner and Outer Richmond, although locals often break the neighborhoods down further.
+For out-of-towners, Geary is an east-west, six-mile stretch of road that starts at the southwest edge of the Financial District in San Francisco, and stops just short of Land’s End/Sutro Baths/Ocean Beach/Cliff House, landmarks which all exist in a contiguous, communal cluster alongside the Pacific Ocean.
+Between these two points, the thoroughfare runs straight through the heart of The Tenderloin, Japantown, and the Inner and Outer Richmond, neighborhoods locals often break down even further.

-In the early afternoon, I reinitiated my walk on Geary, to head back to downtown San Francisco six miles to the east.
+Sometime in the early afternoon, I resumed my walk on Geary to head back to downtown San Francisco, six miles to the east.
 Even though it was early August, it had begun to drizzle.

-About twenty minutes later, the unseasonal summer drizzle turned to off-and-on rain and was no longer dismissible.
-Fortunately, at that moment I was standing in front of a church with open doors.
+About twenty minutes later, the strange summer drizzle turned to real off-and-on rain, and was no longer to be dismissed.
+Fortunately, at that precise moment, I was standing in front of a church with open doors.

-After exiting the cathedral, I made it to Trad’r Sam’s, a well-known Polynesian bar I used to spend time in years ago, a half a block away.
-The rain had once again slacked off to a misty drizzle, yet it still seemed only prudent to have a drink, and wait for the weather to possibly pass entirely.
-Upon entering, I noticed the place was the same — not that I’d ever thought it would change.
-Before I had taken a seat on the nearest stool, Angie the bartender engagingly introduced herself and began preparing a mai tai for me, which I didn’t recall ordering.
-She then formally introduced me to Jerry, the 83-year-old Korean War vet seated to my immediate left, and Rick the recovering meth addict, positioned in the shadows next to a dark juke box at the opposite end of the bar.
+After exiting the cathedral, I walked another half a block to Trad’r Sam’s, a well-known Polynesian bar I used to frequent, but hadn’t visited in years.
+The rain had once again slacked off to nothing more than a mist, yet it still seemed sensible to have a drink, and wait for the weather to possibly pass entirely.
+Upon entering, it was clear the place was the same … not that I’d ever imagined it could change.
+Before I had even taken a seat on the nearest stool, Angie the bartender engagingly introduced herself and began preparing me a mai tai, which I didn’t recall ordering.
+She then formally introduced me to Jerry, the 83-year-old Korean War vet seated to my immediate left, and Rick the recovering meth addict, who was all but concealed in the shadows at the far corner of the bar, leaning against a dark jukebox.
 I found out about the meth addiction later during conversation.